Master of Science (M.Sc.)

 For a comprehensive description of the program, please refer to the degree program documentation:

-- The first semester concentrates on the required Basics of Consumer Science and Electives in Economics.
+The first semester concentrates on the required Basics of Consumer Science.

 Required language skills for admission: